FMTP Weed Warrior Service Projects

 FMTP and the Bureau of Environmental Services (BES) of the City of Portland contributed funds to the environmental restoration efforts and enabled the hiring of a part-time volunteer service coordinator in March 2010.
 For a wealth of information about habitat restoration currently taking place in Mt.
 Tabor Park, go to: http://www.portlandonline.com/bes/mttabor.

-· Organize and conduct the Saturday morning service projects aimed primarily at English Ivy, Himalayan blackberry, and Clematis vitalba removal.
-Also remove and control any other high ranked invasives such as Scotch broom, tansy ragwort, Japanese knotweed and others that continue to show up at particular times of the year;
+· Organize and conduct the Saturday morning service projects aimed at: 1) maintaining areas to the east side of Harvey Scott Circle (units 5 and 6) by removing invasive plants and caring for native plantings (mulching and weeding around); 2) monitoring areas for recurring and new invasive plant growth; and 3) attend to other areas of the park and control any high ranked invasive plants such as Scotch broom, tansy ragwort, Japanese knotweed that continue to show up at particular times of the year;

 · Provide a comprehensive crew leader training program to increase volunteer knowledge of both invasive and native vegetation and to help volunteers work more efficiently and effectively;